What is Virtual Net Metering and who is it for?

 You can easily see the cost and savings of solar panels for your home with Solar-Estimate’s solar panel calculator, which takes into account all incentives and rebates applicable to your utility.

-What does the future hold for virtual net metering?
+What does the future hold for Virtual Net Metering?

 Yes, VNM has a bright future as an incentive for community solar projects.
-One of its advantages is that it allows the benefit of economies of scale, as shared solar system can be much bigger than that one owned by a single homeowner.
+One of its advantages is that it allows the benefit of economies of scale, as shared solar systems can be much bigger than that one owned by a single homeowner.

 As more large community solar gardens are created, the subscription prices offered to consumers will come down and the potential rewards will become higher.